Urban-M4/collaborative-git-and-github-short/episodes/04-changes.md

 ## Choosing a Commit Message

+You are making changes to your code, where you added a new function to calculate the mean.
+During this you also realise that you made a typo in the use guide.

-Which of the following commit messages would be most appropriate for the last commit made to `mars.txt`?
+Which of the following commit messages would be most appropriate?

 1. "Changes"
-2. "Added line 'But the Mummy will appreciate the lack of humidity' to mars.txt"
-3. "Discuss effects of Mars' climate on the Mummy"
+2. "Added calc_mean to stats.py and fixed typos"
+3. "Add a function to calculate the mean"
+   "Fix typos in introduction of the user guide"

 :::::::::::::::  solution

 ## Solution

 Answer 1 is not descriptive enough, and the purpose of the commit is unclear;
-and answer 2 is redundant to using "git diff" to see what changed in this commit;
+and answer 2 is redundant to using "git diff" to see what changed in this commit and the commit is combining different changes;
 but answer 3 is good: short, descriptive, and imperative.
+It also separates the changes into 2 commits

 :::::::::::::::::::::::::